Hearing and Perceiving

 A Sermon on John 5:24-26

-Where will you spend eternity?
-How can anyone be certain of salvation?
-As Dr. Martyn Lloyd-Jones proclaims, how we listen to the Word of God determines our eternal destiny.
-In John 5:24, John records Jesus’ promise that those who hear his Word and believe have eternal life.
-As he expounds this text, The Doctor focuses our attention on the Word, yes, but even more the necessity of how we listen to the Word.
-Our eternal destiny hinges on whether one truly listens to the truth of God’s word.
-One must not be a mere spectator who comes and is impressed with the formality of worship and preaching and even the consideration of a philosophy or teaching.
-Rather, to truly receive and possess eternal life, one must listen with the intent to meditate and understand the significance and implications of the Word.
+In this sermon on John 5:24–26 titled “Hearing and Perceiving,” Dr. Martyn Lloyd-Jones proclaims that how one listens to the word of God determines their eternal destiny.
+In this passage of Scripture, John records Jesus’s promise that those who hear His word and believe have eternal life.
+As he expounds this text, Dr. Lloyd-Jones focuses on the word and even more on the necessity of how one listens to the word.
+One’s eternal destiny hinges on whether they truly listen to the truth of God’s word.
+They must not be a mere spectator who is impressed with the formality of worship and preaching and even the consideration of a philosophy or teaching.
+Rather, to truly receive and possess eternal life, one must listen with the intent to meditate and understand the significance and implications of the word.
 This type of listening not only sees the truth but perceives its implications for the soul.
 The question then becomes, “What must we see and perceive to gain this eternal life?”
-In his gospel saturated message, Lloyd-Jones teaches that we must hear the Word expose our spiritual condition as dead in trespasses and sins and under the condemnation of God awaiting his judgment.
-However, the beauty of Jesus’ promise is that he was sent to pay the debt of our sin, and that hearing and believing in him, we pass out of death and into life.
+In his gospel-saturated message, Dr. Lloyd-Jones teaches that all must hear the word that exposes their spiritual condition as dead in trespasses and sins that is under the condemnation of God, awaiting His judgment.
+However, the beauty of Jesus’s promise is that He was sent to pay the debt of sin, and that in hearing and believing in Him, they pass out of death and into life.